 Bloomington, IL 61701

-Click to enjoy a Shakespeare rate with our Official Shakespeare Hotels and Discounts
+Call to enjoy a Shakespeare rate with our Official Shakespeare Hotels and Discounts, or have a look at a Shakespeare Weekend Package.

 For more information about Bloomington-Normal, visit the Bloomington-Normal Area Convention & Visitors Bureau.